KaranRaval123/JS-Mini-Projects/README.md

 # JS-Mini-Projects

-This JavaScript Mini Project Repository is a collection of small-scale projects.
+This JavaScript Mini Project Repository is a collection of small-scale projects to understand DOM manipulation.